berrytechnics/circuit-sage/QUICK_START.md

 ## User Roles and Permissions

-CircuitSage supports four user roles with different permission levels:
+RepairForge supports four user roles with different permission levels:

 ### Admin
 - **Full access** to all features